CleanroomMC/cleanroom-website/docs/groovy-script/mods/industrialforegoing/straw.md

     fluidInput(Collection<FluidStack>)
     ```

 - `Collection<PotionEffect>`.
-Sets what potion effects are given upon consuming the fluid..
+Sets what potion effects are given upon consuming the fluid.
 Requires greater than or equal to 1.

     ```groovy:no-line-numbers
     effect(PotionEffect)